 This is a place that educates and is a place to contemplate- something perhaps rare during a weekend city break.

 Time for some art.
 Time for some Tate.
-Akin to its namesake in London and St Ives in Cornwall, Tate Liverpool brings together modern pieces and as one may expect from an art gallery.
-It combines permanent collections from artists like Lowry, with those of a more temporary nature, some of which have previously featured the works of Warhol, Monet and Picasso.
+Akin to its namesake in London and St Ives in Cornwall, Tate Liverpool brings together collections of modern pieces.
+As one may expect from an art gallery, it combines permanent exhibitions from artists like Lowry, with those of a more temporary nature, some of which have previously featured the works of Warhol, Monet and Picasso.

 Galleries rarely just offer the visitor a passive experience, and Tate Liverpool is no different.
 That’s still possible if that’s what you’re happy doing, but additionally, there are opportunities to take in a talk or get more hands-on and creative in a practical workshop.

 Oh, and again it’s free, although there may be a fee for major exhibitions.

 The Beatles Story

 The Royal Albert Dock is also a good place for Beatles fans to indulge a little before heading off to see some of the landmarks they made famous through song.
 “What’s a regenerated dock have to do with one of the world’s best-known bands?” you may be saying.
 Well, it’s where one will find ‘The Beatles Story,’ the plot being the journey of the Fab Four on their road to stardom.
 It’s won awards so it should be good.

 As one might expect, there’s a mountain of memorabilia to get through with original instruments and song lyrics on display.
 They’ve even put together a replica Cavern Club, although you could just go and see the real one which isn’t too far away.

 Unfortunately, this one isn’t free but you can purchase skip-the-line tickets in advance to avoid any potential queues.